 William Faulkner (1897-1962)

 Literary criticism and analysis for the twentieth-century American novelist and short-story writer William Faulkner.
-Academic web sites and peer-reviewed journal articles, and links take you directly to articles.
+Academic web sites and peer-reviewed journal articles.
+Links take you directly to articles.

 "William Faulkner."
-A biography of Faulkner, recommended reading about Faulkner, and short discussions of "Barn Burning" and "A Rose for Emily."
+A substantial, short biography of Faulkner; a critical overview briefly summarizes critical approaches to his writing; critical discussions of "Barn Burning" and "A Rose for Emily"; Bibliography; Links.
 From academic publisher A.B.
 Longman/Pearson.

 "Yoknapatawpha County: William Faulkner on the Web."
-A trove of information about Faulkner and his novels, including plot summaries, genealogies, character descriptions, commentary, and more.
+A trove of information about Faulkner and his novels, including plot summaries, genealogies, character descriptions, and commentary.
 Web site by Prof. John B. Padgett.

 "'What's the Good Word' Radio Program."
 Wonderful recording of Faulkner answering students' questions about the meaning and intention in his use of dialect in certain passages in his stories and books.
 Interview.
 Univ. of Virginia, 1 May 1958.